George Campbell Jr.

-George Campbell Jr. (born December 2, 1945) was the eleventh President of The Cooper Union for the Advancement of Science and Art from July 2000 to July 2011.
+George Campbell Jr. (born December 2, 1945) is an American theoretical physicist, who was the eleventh president of The Cooper Union for the Advancement of Science and Art from July 2000 to July 2011.

 Education

 Campbell earned a PhD in theoretical physics from Syracuse University in 1977 and a BS in physics from Drexel University in 1968.
 He is a graduate of the Executive Management Program at Yale University.

 Career

-Campbell served as president of The Cooper Union for the Advancement of Science and Art from July, 2000 through June, 2011, and upon retirement was elected President Emeritus by the Board of Trustees.
-During Campbell’s tenure, Cooper Union replaced 40 percent of its academic space and grew its endowment from $100 million to more than $600 million.
+Campbell served as president of The Cooper Union for the Advancement of Science and Art from July, 2000 through June, 2011, and upon retirement was elected President Emeritus by the board of trustees.
+During Campbell's tenure, Cooper Union replaced 40 percent of its academic space and grew its endowment from $100 million to more than $600 million.

-Previously Campbell was the president and CEO of NACME, Inc., a non-profit corporation focused on engineering education and science and technology policy.
-Additionally he spent twelve years at AT&T Bell Laboratories, served as a U.S. delegate to the International Telecommunication Union, and served on the faculties of Nkumbi International College Zambia, and Syracuse University.
+Previously Campbell was the president and CEO of the National Action Council for Minorities in Engineering (NACME), Inc., a non-profit corporation focused on engineering education and science and technology policy.
+Additionally he spent 12 years at AT&T Bell Laboratories, served as a U.S. delegate to the International Telecommunication Union, and served on the faculties of Nkumbi International College Zambia, and Syracuse University.
 He has published papers in mathematical physics, high-energy physics, satellite systems, digital communications, science and technology policy and science education and is co-editor of Access Denied: Race, Ethnicity and the Scientific Enterprise.
 He has served on a number of national policy boards, including the United States Secretary of Energy Board and the Morella Commission of the U.S. Congress.

 Campbell currently serves on the Board of Directors of Consolidated Edison, Inc. He is also on the Board of Trustees of Rensselaer Polytechnic Institute, MITRE Corporation, the Josiah Macy Foundation, the United States Naval Academy Foundation and is chairman of the board of trustees at Webb Institute.